infojam-james/Test-Cases/Investigations/Opening-an-Investigation/investigations-5.md

 #Opening an Investigation - Notification to Case Lead

 ##Description
-A Line Manager should receive an email informing them when an investigation has been opened on an incident for which they are the Case Lead.
-The email should also inform them they are required to log in and complete the Investigations questions.
+A user should receive an email informing them when an investigation has been opened on an incident for which they are the Case Lead.

 ##Preconditions
-+ The user must already be registered with an email address and password.
++ The tester must already be registered with an email address and password.
-+ The user must have system administrator permissions.
++ The tester must have health & safety system administrator permissions.
++ The incident in question must have a Case Lead.
++ The incident in question must not have a Status of 'Delete'.
 + An investigation has not previously been instigated for the incident in question.
-+ The incident in question must have the Line Manager as the Case Lead.

 ##Assumptions
 + A supported browser is being used.
-+ The Line Manager has access to the inbox for the email address they registered onto the system with.
++ The tester has access to the email inbox for the Case Lead of the incident in question.

 ##Test Steps: